 In the 16th Century, Martin Luther came across a short book detailing the religious rituals and customs of the Ottoman Turks.
 He was so impressed with the tract that he decided to reprint it with a new preface that he authored himself.
-This is not surprising as, given the expansion of the Ottoman Empire, Luther had much to say regarding the Turks, Muhammad, and the Qur’an.
+This is not surprising as, given the expansion of the Ottoman Empire, Luther had much to say regarding the Turks, Islam, Muhammad, and the Qur’an.
 While the majority of Luther’s works on Islam and Muslims are polemical in tone, this particular writing takes a different approach.

 The short book is titled The Tract on the Religious Customs of the Turks.
 The initial tract was in Latin and published in 1481.
 While there is some discrepancy concerning the authorship, it is most likely written by Georgius of Hungaria.
 Georgius was captured by the Turks as a 16 year old and spent 20 years in prison.
 During his captivity, he became well acquainted with the religious rituals and customs of his captors which he writes about in a positive light.
 Writing favorably about Islam during the period of Ottoman expansion is rare, however, it is Georgius’ favorable approach to Islamic rituals that piques Luther’s interest.

-Luther begins his writing by accusing Catholics authors of misrepresenting Islam by only presenting the worst parts of the religion in order to invoke fear among Christians and keep them from converting.
+Luther begins his writing by accusing Catholic authors of misrepresenting Islam by only presenting the worst parts of the religion in order to invoke fear among Christians and keep them from converting.
 “While they eagerly take pains to excerpt from the Qur’an all the most base and absurd things that arouse hatred and can move people to ill-will, at the same time they either pass over without rebuttal or cover over the good things it contains.”
 Luther suggests that the critics of Islam intentionally bypass the “good things” in the Qur’an “because of hatred of the Turks or because of their own lack of powers of refutation.”
 It is the latter reason that Luther focuses on throughout his writing.
 In his view, Catholic authors had no power to refute the religion of Islam because Catholicism and Islam were both religions of works.

 Luther argued that if Christians believed in works-based righteousness, then they would be compelled to leave Christianity for Islam because Muslim devotion was far superior to that of the Christians.
 Here is an excerpt where Luther explains his position: